shiveshc/CRF_Cell_ID/Readme.md

 	0,...
 	'weights',[1,1,1,0,1])
 ```
-We get the following output in terminal
+We get the following output in terminal.

 ```
 1. Created axes